daknuett/py_register_machine/README.md

 _from the user_, so no assembly directive/mnemonic definition is provided, as _everybody_ may add his very own directives and mnemonics.

-## Branches

-There are several branches, but mainly, because I did not remove them yet.
-The important branches are:

-* _master_: should be stable, but outdated
-* _current_: should be stable and up to date
-* _python-standalone_: This branch avoids the c-space for memory.
-  This branch should be on the same level like _current_.
-  I recommend using this branch on Windows(r).

 ## Installation

 * in-a-folder
  * Make the directory you want to work in using `mkdir -p /home/<you>/path/to/folder`
  * Go to that directory `cd /home/<you>/path/to/folder`
  * Get the source using `git clone https://github.com/daknuett/py_register_machine --single-branch -b current`
- * Compile `cd py_register_machine && make`

 * under the $PYTHONPATH
  * Go to a path in $PYTHONPATH `cd /home/<you>/.local/lib/python3.5/site-packages/
  * Get the source using `git clone https://github.com/daknuett/py_register_machine --single-branch -b current`
- * Compile: `cd py_register_machine && make`

 ## Usage
 __Run a sample__